Bridging the Gap between Spatial and Spectral Domains: A Unified Framework for Graph Neural Networks: Spatial-based GNNs (A-0)

 \subsection{Rational Aggregation (A-3)}

-Most works merely consider label propagation from the node to its neighbors (i.e., gathering information form its neighbors) but ignore self-aggregation.
-Self-aggregation means that labels or attributes can be propagated back to itself or restart propagating with a certain probability.
+Most works merely consider label propagation from the node to its neighbors (i.e., gathering information from its neighbors) but ignore self-aggregation.
+Self-aggregation means that labels or attributes can be propagated back to themselves or restart propagating with a certain probability.
 This reverse behavior can avoid over-smoothing issue \cite{klicpera2018predict}.
-Note that [A-2] can also alleviate over-smoothing issue by manually adjusting the order number, while [A-3] can do it automatically.
-Several works explicitly or implicitly implement self-aggregation by applying rational function on the adjacency matrix \cite{chen2018rational,klicpera2018predict,Li_2019_CVPR,7131465,7581108,levie2018cayleynets,bianchi2019graph}.
+Note that Polynomial Aggregation (A-2) may manually change the order number to relieve the over-smoothing issue, but Rational Aggregation (A-3) can do so automatically.
+Theoretically, rational function approximation is more effective than polynomial and has been researched in machine learning problems \cite{telgarsky2017neural,petrushev2011rational,boulle2020rational}.
+Several works use a rational function on the adjacency matrix to perform self-aggregation, either explicitly or implicitly \cite{chen2018rational,trimmel2022era,klicpera2018predict,Li_2019_CVPR,7131465,7581108,levie2018cayleynets,bianchi2019graph}.

-Since general label propagation is implemented by multiplying graph Laplacian, self-aggregation could be implemented by multiplying inverse graph Laplacian as: where $\Pp$ and $\Qq$ are two different polynomial functions, and the bias of $\Qq$ is often set to 1 to normalize the coefficients.
-As shown in Fig. \ref{fig:a3}, the new representations of the current node (in red) are updated as the previous one with probability P, and as that of neighbors with probability (1-P).
+Because generic label propagation is achieved by multiplying the graph Laplacian, self-aggregation may be achieved by multiplying the inverse graph Laplacian as follows: where $\Pp$ and $\Qq$ are two different polynomial functions, and the bias of $\Qq$ is often set to 1 to normalize the coefficients.
+As shown in Figure \ref{fig:a3}, the new representations of the current node (in red) are updated as the previous one with probability P, and as that of neighbors with probability (1-P).
 The difference of A-3 beyond A-2 is that A-3 can avoid over-smoothing issue in an automatic manner \cite{li2018deeper,zhao2019pairnorm}.
 Over-smoothing issue happens when GNNs go deep, which would drive node features to a stationary point and average all the information from raw node representations.
 Graph convolution can be described as an optimization problem \cite{Li_2019_CVPR,nt2019revisiting,zhao2019pairnorm, zhu2021interpreting}, e.g., (1) minimizing the supervised loss and (2) keeping the local neighborhood similar: where $\alpha$ is the controlling weight between the two constraints.
 The problem has analytical solution: